Lemoncode/svelte-workshop/02-reactivity-order/README.md

 We are just assigning a new array that contains the old array and the new item.

-Let's play a little bit with reactivity and assigments, if we try this what would happen?
+Let's play a little bit with reactivity and assignments, if we try this what would happen?

+_./src/components/order.svelte_

 ```diff
   <div class="add-container">